ten2/frontend-test/README.md

 # Frontend Developer Test

 ## Objective
 Create a landing page that matches the design.
 Add animation base on your own creativity.
-The will be score and points to evaluate your ability.
+There will be score and points to evaluate your ability.

 Here's some of the stuff that I would like to see on how you implement the page:
 - Semantic Markup